QuCo84/sd-bee/readme.md

 SD bee makes it easy to design and automate processes required for digitalisation and then to execute tasks based on these processes.

 The SD bee package provides a minimal PHP server program for setting up SD bee.
-It uses resources available on the sdb-bee.com website.
+It uses resources available on the sd-bee.com website.
 It has a modular design so it can be adapted to diffierent cloud environments.

 For modifiying Javascript code used on the client side, please see the "SD bee client" project on GitHub.
-For configuring and extending Services available to SD bee apps, please the "SD bee services"project on GitHub.
+For configuring and extending Services available to SD bee apps, please the "SD bee services" project on GitHub.

 For all enquires and assistance, please fill in the contact form at www.sd-bee.com (padlock or Start button)